ros-navigation/docs.nav2.org/migration/Iron.rst

 New collision monitor/dector param for debugging purposes
 *********************************************************

-In this `PR #3879 <https://github.com/ros-planning/navigation2/pull/3879>`_ The parameter ``visualize_collision_points`` to enable the publishing of the collision points that will be considered by the configured polygons
+In this `PR #3879 <https://github.com/ros-planning/navigation2/pull/3879>`_ The parameter ``visualize_collision_points`` was added to collision monitor/detector to enable the publishing of the collision points that will be considered by the configured polygons